VERITAS

 Disqualified · referred to bar

 Johnson v.
 Dunn.
-A large firm's hallucinated citation led the court to disqualify the offending attorneys, publish the opinion in the Federal Supplement, and direct the clerk to notify bar regulators in every state where they were licensed.
+An unverified AI-generated citation in a large firm's filing led the court to disqualify the offending attorneys, publish the opinion in the Federal Supplement, and direct the clerk to notify bar regulators in every state where they were licensed.

 Johnson v.
 Dunn, No. 2:21-cv-1701 (N.D.
 Ala., July 23, 2025)